acll19/terraform-eks-example/README.md

 Then change the name of the file to `variables.tfvars`

-These variable are used to configure the AWS Terraform provider in [providers.tf](./infra/k8s/providers.tf)
+These variables are used to configure the AWS Terraform provider in [providers.tf](./infra/k8s/providers.tf)

 #### 4.4 Run Terraform apply